matweldon/markdown_llm/README.md

 ### Text editor integration

 You don't have to start with an open text editor.
 You can create a new file with `llmd new_file.md` and start typing the prompt.
 Then run the command again to get the response.
 You just need to ensure the `code` command (for VS Code) is in your PATH.
-Or you can change the default 'open editor' command in `__init__.py` to work with other editors.
+To use other text editors, set the 'editor_cmd' option in a USER or PROJECT config yaml (see below).

 Once you've written a prompt, setting up a keyboard shortcut in your editor saves time moving back and forth between the editor and the terminal.
 To set up a keyboard shortcut in VS Code, open `keybindings.json` from the Command palette and add this entry (substituting your preferred key combination):